sanketg1/LLD-Practice/src/DesignPatterns/Creational/Prototype/Readme.md

 You want to avoid repeated object initialization logic.

 You want to isolate the process of creating complex or pre-configured objects.
+🎬 Video Script: Prototype Design Pattern - Cloning Made Easy!
+🎵 [Opening music + Logo animation]
+👨‍🏫 On Camera / Voiceover:

+"Ever built a character in a video game and thought — wow, I wish I could just copy this one and tweak a few things instead of starting from scratch?"

+"Well… good news!
+That’s exactly what the Prototype Design Pattern is for!"

+🎮 Scene 1: Game Character Creation

+🖼️ Visual: Show a player designing a character with sliders for health, attack, and level.

+"Let’s say you’re making a game where you create characters.
+Each has a name, health, attack power, and level."

+😩 Scene 2: The Problem

+🖼️ Visual: Dev frustrated, copy-pasting the same code with tiny changes.

+"But if you want 10 characters that are almost the same — maybe just different names or levels — writing all that from scratch is... painful."

+"And look at this factory code… it’s bloated with duplicate methods for every tiny variation.
+Yikes."

+🦸 Scene 3: Enter Prototype Pattern

+🖼️ Visual: A “superhero” clone icon enters.
+Split screen: cookie dough → cookie cutter → many cookies.

+"Here’s where the Prototype Pattern saves the day! 🦸‍♂️"

+"It lets you create a prototype object — like a base template — and then clone it to make new objects with small changes."

+💻 Scene 4: Code Example (Show code + highlight)

+🖼️ Visual: Code editor showing:

+Character prototype = new Character("Default", 100, 50, 1);
+Character mage = prototype.clone();
+mage.setName("Mage");

+"Instead of rewriting everything, we just clone the prototype and change what we need."

+🏗️ Scene 5: Scalable Factory

+🖼️ Visual: Zoom into clean createCharacter method.

+Character createCharacter(String name, Integer level, Integer attackPower) {
+Character clone = prototype.clone();
+if (name != null) clone.setName(name);
+if (level != null) clone.setLevel(level);
+if (attackPower != null) clone.setAttackPower(attackPower);
+return clone;
+}

+"This makes your code cleaner, more scalable, and way easier to maintain."

+🌍 Scene 6: Real-World Use Cases

+🖼️ Visual: Icons flying in — game controller, document, UI window, gear/settings

+"Real-life uses?
+Game dev, document templates, GUI components, configuration settings… you name it."

+📌 Recap Slide

+🖼️ Visual: Bullet list recap with animated checkmarks

+✅ Clone existing objects instead of rebuilding
+✅ Modify only what you need
+✅ Reduce code duplication
+✅ Keep your code scalable and clean

+🎉 Outro

+"So next time you’re tempted to copy and paste code just to tweak a name or stat — remember the Prototype Pattern.
+Clone it, don’t build it. 😉"

+"Like and follow for more design pattern tips.
+See you in the next one!"